ks927/weekly-goals/README.md

     []Thursday
     []Friday

-[]Continue Coderust questions/DS&A youtube videos

-[]Finish last couple features of Facebook and deploy to Heroku

-[]Continue test suite while creating Facebook
+[]Hook up facebook clone to AWS

+[]Write a readme for fbook

-[]Complete Week 1 lecture and hw for CS50
+[]Complete Week 2 lecture and hw for CS50

 ### How'd I do?